claustromaniac/poop/README.md

 I can't really speak for others, but my guess is only a small subset of extension developers would be willing to hack a security mechanism (ethically).

 Additionally, this extension relies on relatively new standards.
 The same-origin policy and CORS have existed for a long time, but they kept getting updates over the years.
 It was only a few years ago that [the W3C recommended][W3Creco] the introduction of a *supports credentials* flag and aborting requests flagged as such whenever the server responds with an `Access-Control-Allow-Origin: *`.
 Before that, the `*` was extremely permissive and risky, which means an extension like this one would've been a lot riskier in the past.

+### 🔵 Can CORS leaks be avoided by any other (alternative) means?

+The only alternative I know of is to block all cross-origin requests.
+Content blockers like uBlock and uMatrix allow blocking *third-party* requests, which is a broader group.

 ### 🔵 Why P.O.O.P.?